Once scientists asked the question and it was not an obvious

 well aware of this strong military connection, which was veiled in

-secrecy, and they could pursue their research with little attention
+secrecy, and many pursued their research with little attention

 to anything beyond the purely scientific implications.(20)